mohamed-maad/mock-server-recruitment/README.md

 This is an application for testing the skills of developers applying for *Java Backend Developer* positions.

+Depending on the skills of the applicant, it is **not expected** that all tasks are completed.

 ### Tips

 Use your favourite http client (curl, Postman, Insomnia) to test the endpoints of this server.
 Looking at the